 It may be another expanse of water but this freshwater lake is like nothing else in Mexico!
-The water is so clear that the bottom of this 60km long lagoon never seems further than arm’s distance away.
-And the water appears to be so many different shades of blue that you’ll run out of colors to describe them all!
+The water is so clear that the bottom of this 60km long lagoon never seems further than arm’s length away.
+And the water appears to be so many different shades of blue that you’ll run out of colours to describe them all!
 There is not much more to do in Bacalar than laze around, kayak and swim - but in a setting as stunning and tranquil as this you could do that for a lifetime and be content.

 What can you do in Merida in your afternoons?

-1) Cool off at Progresso Beach
+1) Cool off at Progreso Beach

 2) Dive into the dreamy cenotes

 Word on the street is that the cenotes (crystal blue swimming holes) in Homun are some of the best in the region!
-There are four to five different cenotes within the same area so pack your bathers and GoPro, but be warned no camera can capture the beauty of these natural pools.
+There are four to five different cenotes within the same area, so pack your bathers and GoPro - but be warned no camera can capture the beauty of these natural pools.
 You can try your Tarzan impersonation on the rope swings or just jump straight in - either way these will leave you in awe!